The Immortal Tango of Love & War, The Four Horsemen of the Apocalypse & Diaspora's Children: Telly Tuita

 Spring boarding into his photographic compositions, the whirlwind of Tongpop rises to meet you like a tsunami.
 Here, Tuita thrives, repackaging traditional Tongan motif and icons, world art and cultural anthropology within a glitzy window setting befitting of a David Jones department store.
 They are big, bright attention-grabbing images, camp vivant, but with a dark undertone, a bit like Mardi Gras, but with a sledgehammer.

-Of his recent works, The Immortal Tango of Love & War, Tuita writes ‘Manifestations of love and war; in classical art, religion, human behaviour, politics, and popular culture are intrinsic to the existence of Tongpop.
+Of his recent works, The Immortal Tango of Love & War, Tuita writes, ‘Manifestations of love and war; in classical art, religion, human behaviour, politics, and popular culture are intrinsic to the existence of Tongpop.
 After all, I was the result of loves fiery but fleeting passions.
 Equally the world I was born into was the result of two world war’s dual function of savage conflict for the hope of eventual peace.
 Oceania today holds many stories and events that would rival the divine.
 The Pacific is as much associated with Venus now as it is with its Roman and Greek origins.’

 This analogy stirs up the now controversial Pacific voyages of Captain James Cook.
 Cook, documenting the transit of Venus, helped fuel the European obsession with the untouched Islands of the Pacific, fetishizing populations of bare breasted women and warrior savages handily ripe for colonization.
 This erotic projection of Pacific people didn’t allow much room for the world to see their attributes – as engineers, navigators, craftsmen, linguists, astronomers, and politicians.